Jeky/graph/README.md

 This library is written by C, but it also has a python interface which is strongly recommend to be used.

-**PageRank Computer** is optimized by changing data structure into adjacency list and changing algorithm of power iteration, so it can compute large graph.
+**PageRank Calculator** is optimized by changing data structure into adjacency list and changing algorithm of power iteration, so it can compute large graph.